 In Photoshop, I used a copy of the Ambient Occlusion channel to obtain another normal map layer, focused on the single hair, so I was able to get more detail on each strain overlaying this second layer.
 I also added some manual variation.

 Placing hair cards is a process that you’ll have to do individually.
 Unfortunately there is no way around it.
 Of course, you can help speed up the process with some script to adjust the pivot of each strain, and organise different hair layers in groups, so that you can hide them easily, but at the end of the day, you’ll just have to work hard on it.

 13. Place beard cards

 The beard, eyebrows and eyelids are easier.
 Because the hairs are short, you don’t have to work too hard to place every strain, but be careful with the density of your strains.
 I painted these textures myself in Photoshop, using the space I left in the hair texture.
 You’ll end up having many more polygons in the beard than in the hairs, but it’s fine.

 The first pass of the Diffuse channel was done in Mari.
 Once I had an homogeneous layer, I moved to Painter and Photoshop to refine it, and tweak the other channels.

 Ambient Occlusion and the normal map were exported via Handplane Baker but, on top of that layer, I added a pass obtained by converting the diffuse channel, so that Diffuse and Normal were more alike.
 All other channels – Specular, Glossiness, Subdermal, Translucency and Fuzziness – have been tweaked in Painter.

-Next page: Learn how to texture your figure's clothing, add shaders and finish off your model
+Next page: How to texture your figure's clothing, add shaders and finish your model